i-am-there/all-info/README.md

 Developer -Ken Thompson, Dennis Ritchie and others.
 Written in :C, Assembly language

-#LINUX
+### LINUX

 Linux is a family of open source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on 1991, by Linus Torvalds.Linux is typically packaged in a Linux distribution.
 Linux was originally developed for personal computers based on the Intel x86 architecture, but has since been ported to more platforms than any other operating system.Linux is a freely distributable version of Unix.

 Developer- Linus Torvalds Written in :C, Assembly language ,

-GNU-(GNU stands for GNU's Not UNIX.
+**GNU**-(GNU stands for GNU's Not UNIX.
 It is a UNIX like computer operating system, but unlike UNIX, it is free software and contains no UNIX code.
 It is pronounced as guh-noo.
 Sometimes, it is also written as GNU General Public License.)

 Note:- Git was created by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
 Its current maintainer since 2005 is Junio Hamano.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows.
 The purpose of Git is to manage a project, or a set of files, as they change over time.
 Git stores this information in a data structure called a repository.

-#Why use Linux ?
+### Why use Linux ?

 Linux makes very efficient use of the system's resources.This allows them to install Linux even on old hardware, thus helping in optimal use of all the hardware resources.
 Linux runs on a range of hardware

-High stability: The Linux system is very stable and is not prone to crashes.
+* High stability: The Linux system is very stable and is not prone to crashes.
 The Linux OS runs exactly as fast as it did when first installed, even after several years.

-Free: Linux is completely free and users do not need to pay for anything.
+* Free: Linux is completely free and users do not need to pay for anything.
 All the basic software required by a typical user and even an advanced user are available.

-Open source: The most important aspect of Linux is that its source code is available as it falls under the Free and Open Source Software.The developer community benefits from this as its members have the freedom to view and modify the source code.
+* Open source: The most important aspect of Linux is that its source code is available as it falls under the Free and Open Source Software.The developer community benefits from this as its members have the freedom to view and modify the source code.

 WINDOWS Windows OS, computer operating system developed by Microsoft Corporation to run personal computers.
 Featuring the first graphical user interface (GUI) for IBM-compatible PCs, the Windows OS soon dominated the PC market.